instill-ai/cortex/packages/design-tokens/README.md

 ### Naming agnostic

-We are trying to not affect the naming convention of designers by emiting additional naming rules.
+We are trying to not affect the naming convention of designers by emitting additional naming rules.
 So we do a lot of naming transformation under the hood.

-Takes fontFamily for example, the tokens comes from the plugin looks like
+Takes fontFamily for example, the tokens that come from the plugin look like

 ```json
 {